 Community Property Laws

-Some property may be considered the sole and separate property of one spouse.
-A spouse is not entitled to a one-half interest in any property that is the sole and separate property of the other spouse.
-Property that may be considered sole and separate property may include property that one spouse owned prior to the marriage.
-It may also include property given as a gift or property that is inherited at any time, including during the marriage.
-A party claiming that some specific property is his or her separate property must provide proof that the property was something he or she owned prior to the marriage, was acquired by gift or was th property that was received through and inheritance.
+Any property or cash that one spouse owned prior to the marriage or any property given as a gift or inherited by one spouse during the marriage.
+In these situations, the other spouse is not entitled to a one-half interest in that property.
+A party claiming that some specific property or income is his or her separate property must provide proof that the property was something he or she owned prior to the marriage, was acquired by gift or was the property that was received through inheritance.

-The legal team at the Law Offices of Kevin Jensen understands the complex issues related to the division of property and debts at the time of divorce.
+The legal team at Jensen Family Law understands the complex issues related to the division of property and debts at the time of divorce.
 Although it is always preferable for the parties to try to come to an agreement as to how their property and debts should be divided, sometimes it is necessary to litigate, especially when a party might be hiding assets or to determine whether the property should be considered community property or separate property.
 At The Law Offices of Kevin Jensen will protect your property division rights through passionate and compassionate legal service.